 Defying expectations, the Mazda MX-5 RF Retractable Fastback might just be an even better bet than the standard roadster model.
-Like that variant, it now gets a more power.
+Like that variant, it now gets a bit more handling cleverness.
 Jonathan Crouch takes a look at what's on offer.

 It would have been incredibly easy for Mazda to ruin the MX-5 by putting a folding hard top roof on it.
 Just as well then that instead of rushing this concept to market, the Japanese company did a proper job on this car.
 It's not just an MX-5 with a different roof.
 Mazda have managed to imbue the RF derivative with a more mature feel without losing the fun factor.
-More power for the 2.0-litre version is the finishing touch.
+The brand has now added in a new Kinematic Posture Control system for extra cornering stability.

 Cars with folding hard top roofs can be rather grotty things.
 Curiously malformed with distended bottoms and pinched cabins, they usually lose their looks and their practicality once the roof's up and all you're left with is toothbrush room in the boot once the hood has done its contortionist's trick.
 Oh yes, these cars offer the customer more.
 More weight, more complexity and more expense, that is.
 Therefore, we shuddered when Mazda first announced a 'Retractable Fastback' 'RF' version of its fourth generation MX-5.
 Seems we needn't have worried after all.
 It's the exception that proves the rule.
 Utilising the basis of an existing MX-5, Mazda managed to build a car that will appeal to a subtly different audience.
 For many metropolitan types, parking on street is a way of life but the hard-topped RF variant offers additional security and is vandal-proofed in a manner that no fabric-roofed car can be.
 It's also a little more refined than the soft-top model.

-Under the bonnet, this RF model gets the same two powerplants available in the standard MX-5.
-That means it's offered with either a 1.5-litre 132PS engine or an uprated 2.0-litre 184PS unit.
+The key update here is Mazda's 'KPC' 'Kinematic Posture Control' system, designed to increase stability during cornering without impacting the purity of the MX-5's handling and driver engagement.
+The KPC system applies a very small amount of brake force to the inner/unloaded rear wheel during cornering, the resulting brake force pulls the body down, suppressing body roll to provide more reassuring cornering so subtly that the MX-5's engaging handling remains unpolluted Under the bonnet, this RF model gets the same two powerplants available in the standard MX-5.
+That means it's offered with either a 1.5-litre 132PS engine or a 2.0-litre 184PS unit.
 As with the ordinary roadster variant, all models powered by the 2.0-litre 184PS engine feature a limited slip differential and 17-inch wheels.
 Top versions feature Bilstein dampers and a strut brace to further enhance their dynamic set up.
 This fourth generation MX-5 design conforms to five key criteria that Mazda claim define this model line - rear drive with a front-mid engine layout, 50/50 weight distribution and an eagerness to change direction, plus a low kerb weight and an affordable price.
 Most RF models get six-speed manual gearboxes but Mazda is also offering a paddleshift auto option at the top of the range for the few that want it.
 As you would expect, the suspension and electric power steering parameters of the MX-5 have been specifically tuned for the Retractable Fastback version.
 In addition, a sound-absorbing headliner used in the front and middle roof panels combines with sound insulation around the rear wheel housings to deliver a significantly quieter cabin when the roof is closed.
 If you want to open the top, this can be done on the move at speeds of up to 6mph.

 The MX-5 RF's electrically retractable hardtop consists of front, middle and rear roof sections - and a rear screen.
 When the top is lowered, the front and middle portions are stowed together, while the rear glass sits behind the seats, leaving the rear roof section in place to create a unique open-topped look, plus a cabin feeling that combines a sense of open air freedom with the impression of being securely ensconced within the car.
 A 5mm increase in roof height aside, the RF retains the same overall length, width and wheelbase as the standard MX-5 convertible, but thanks to gently downward-slopping buttresses that tuck in at the sides to create a teardrop shape, the RF's elegant fastback silhouette accentuates the MX-5's dynamic and contemporary sports car proportions in quite a unique way.
 Otherwise, things are much as they are in any other MX-5.
 True to sportscar tradition, there's a stitched leather-trimmed short-throw gearshift lever, with further premium leather on a grippy three-spoke steering wheel that looks and feels great but sadly, still only adjusts for height and not for reach.
 Through it, you view three satin chrome-ringed gauges, a large rev counter centrally positioned in pride of place.
 Out back, there's a tiny 127-litre boot, but at least the designers have kept the reduction on capacity over the normal fabric-topped model to just 3-litres.